 3 Rules for Successful Partnership Marketing

-My department is founded on the principle that one business can utilize the customer base of another business to market its product, and achieve mutually profitable results.
+My department is founded on the principle that one business can utilize the customer base of another business to market its product and achieve mutually profitable results.
 The success of this kind of program is rooted in the hope that the individuals you are granted marketing access to, have a deep connection with their business.
-That connection between customer and business, allows you capture their attention more effectively then generic mass marketing.
+That connection between customer and business, allows you to capture their attention more effectively than generic mass marketing.
 A co-branded marketing piece says, “Hey, you know me, and I’ve got something for you to see.”

 1) Don’t partner with a business that will treat you like a media buyer.
 Look for perks, discounts on access, willingness to go above and beyond… anything that will make you look special compared to anyone else they do business with.